jandrvny/lwm2mc-altern/src/client-wakaama/wakaama.md

 # Wakaama notice
 ___
-*This file is part of the [lwm2mc-altern](https://github.com/jandrvny/lwm2mc-altern) project, developed during an internship at Itron.
+*This file is part of the [lwm2mc-altern](https://github.com/jandrvny/lwm2mc-altern) project, as a part of an Itron's intern project.
-By Jonathan Andrianarivony (jonathan.andrianarivony@itron.com).*
+Contributor : Jonathan Andrianarivony (jonathan.andrianarivony@itron.com).*
 ___

 ## Foreword